-- sea salt or kosher salt and black pepper to taste about ½ tsp each
+- sea salt or kosher salt and black pepper to taste about ½ teaspoon each

 - Heat a large skillet on medium heat and add the butter and diced onions.
-Cook onions just for a minute or so, till slightly translucent and tender.1 tbsp butter, ½ small onion
+Cook onions just for a minute or so, till slightly translucent and tender.1 tablespoon butter, ½ small onion

 - Add ¼ cup of broth and bring to a gentle simmer.
 Use a wooden spoon help to scrape up brown bits and drippings from the bottom of the pan, and meld together those yummy flavors.½ cup chicken broth

-- Lower heat and add both types of mustard, remaining chicken broth, salt and pepper and parsley.⅔ cup heavy cream, 1 tbsp Dijon mustard, 1 tbsp Whole grain mustard, 2 tsp parsley
+- Lower heat and add both types of mustard, remaining chicken broth, salt and pepper and parsley.⅔ cup heavy cream, 1 tablespoon Dijon mustard, 1 tablespoon Whole grain mustard, 2 teaspoon parsley

 - Whisk in heavy cream and continue to stir on low for a minute or two, till warmed through.
 Adjust taste with additional salt and pepper if needed.
 Serve immediately.sea salt or kosher salt and black pepper to taste